-This shortcut version of Tomato and Bread Soup is the ideal pantry recipe made from shelf-stable ingredients.
+This easy shortcut version of Tomato and Bread Soup is the ideal pantry recipe made from shelf-stable ingredients.
 The bread magically thickens the soup without adding cream, so it's dairy-free!
 Add a simple grilled cheese sandwich and this will bring back childhood memories for sure.

 I know what you're thinking...my Southern Grandma did NOT put white bread in her soup-crushed up crackers or cornbread, maybe.
 It may sound crazy at first, it did to me, too.

 Last week, I was craving a grilled cheese sandwich.
-I did not grow up eating tomato soup with my grilled cheese sandwich but I know it is an iconic combination like biscuits and jam or cornbread and vegetable soup and my husband told me he grew up eating tomato soup with his grilled cheese.
+I did not grow up eating tomato soup with my grilled cheese sandwich but I know it is an iconic combination like biscuits and jam or cornbread and vegetable soup.

 He said he vividly remembers always eating it at a babysitters house.
-She would make the sandwich with the shiny cheese, individually wrapped and 2 pieces of white bread.
+She would make the sandwich with the "shiny cheese" (cheese food), individually wrapped and 2 pieces of white bread.

 How to make a grilled cheese sandwich

 Just a note on my grilled cheese sandwich.

 Don't skimp on the cheese!
 I shredded my own Colby Jack and Monterey Jack Cheese.
 Here's my step by step recipe for Easy Grilled Cheese Sandwich.
 I show you a shortcut in the method to make them quicker!

 That's it!
 That's the recipe!
 Pre-shredded cheese won't come close to giving you this fabulous, melty cheese ooze.

 Back to the soup-but I must confess, I'm still looking at the cheese ooze, too.
 Yum!